uiltonjose/uiltonjose/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭  I’m currently working on [Sky](https://www.linkedin.com/company/skyportugal/mycompany/) for PeacockTV app at Core Video Player Team
+- 🔭  I’m currently working on [Sky](https://www.linkedin.com/company/skyportugal/mycompany/) building the Core Video Android SDK to be used on PeacockTV, NOW and other propositions from Sky and the Comcast Group, delivering video streaming to millions of users on Android and AndroidTV/FireTV.
 - 🌱  I’m currently learning flutter and nextjs
 - 😄  Co-founder of [QRcode Preferido](https://qrcodepreferido.com/)(Cardápio Digital)
 - 👯  I’m looking to collaborate on awesome open source projects!